Meredith95/Azure_deployment/README.md

 # Azure_deployment

-This repository is used for continuous deployment to Azure App Service
+This repository is used for continuous deployment to Azure App Service.